 There are many benefits to getting a universal toll free number.
 Here are the top 3 reasons why you should get a UIFN.

 1. Global Coverage: UIFN is available in 62 different countries, so if your business conducts operations globally, then a universal toll free number can make your business accessible in multiple countries through a single number.

 2. One Number: Companies with multiple office locations or branches can easily benefit from a UIFN.
 For example, an international company with several branches, a small business with remote offices, or a university with global campuses.
 With a universal toll free number, you have one number that connects your entire business across the globe.

 3. Easy to Advertise: Plus, it is much easier to advertise for one number instead of multiple numbers for the different locations you are targeting.

 While there are many UIFN benefits, the technology does have some important restrictions to note.
 The most important restriction to note is the list of countries where UIFN is available.
 The second major UIFN restriction is mobile-accessibility.
-Finally, subscribers should consider that dial-out codes vary across countries.
+Finally, subscribers should consider that dialing conventions may vary across countries.

 UIFN Country List

 While it seems appealing to have a single number that works everywhere in the world, the reality is that not every country is involved in the ITU program.
 Here is a list of UIFN countries: